 There are over 30 miles of hiking and ski trails in the Palisades Interstate Park in New Jersey.
-There is more information on our Hiking page, including tips for hikers, and hikers should check our Maps page before setting out on the trails.
+There is more information on our Hiking page, including tips for hikers.

 For current hours of operation for the trails in the Palisades Interstate Park in New Jersey, check the chart in the sidebar >

 Two main trails each cover most of the 12-mile length of the Park, here described south-to-north.
 Both have been designated National Recreation Trails: